• Skip to primary navigation

 Kimchi pancake batter

-All-purpose flour is all you need!
+All-purpose flour (or gluten free flour) is all you need!
 You can add some sweet rice powder or corn/potato starch, if available, to give it a little bit of crispy, slightly chewy texture.
 Of course, buchim garu (부침가루, Korean pancake premix) is always good for any Korean savory pancakes.
+It’s a staple in Korean homes.

 The addition of some juice/liquid from the kimchi is the key.
 It gives the pancake batter its distinct flavor and a nice orange hue.

 If you use gochujang and/or kimchi liquid, the pancakes will be very well seasoned so you don’t really need a dipping sauce.
 That will also be the case if you used buchim garu, which is seasoned.
-But, a dipping sauce recipe is provided here in the recipe below.
+A dipping sauce recipe is provided here in the recipe below in case you still like to have it.

 Variations

-Minced or thinly sliced pork is commonly added to kimchijeon.
+Minced or thinly sliced pork is commonly added to kimchi pancakes.
 No surprise there because kimchi and pork are a winning combo in Korean cooking.

 You can make 2 to 3 large pancakes with this kimchi pancake recipe, or 5 to 6 small ones instead.
-The smaller the pancakes are, the easier it is to flip.
+The smaller the pancake is, the easier it is to flip.
 For best results, kimchijeon should be made thin.

 1. Use well fermented sour kimchi